Remote and Hybrid Learning Resources

 Designing the Course

 The model of “Backwards Course Design” has been helpful for many profs as they prioritize goals and think deliberately about planning the semester.
 “Backwards” here simply means that you begin from the end goals or outcomes you have in mind, and then work backward from there to build the syllabus and arrange activities & assignments.
-This page from R. S. Bowen at Vanderbilt offers a good introduction, with links to related videos & further reading.
-U of North Texas also primer here.
+The Understanding By Design page from R. S. Bowen at Vanderbilt offers a good introduction, with links to related videos & further reading.
+Also, U of North Texas primer.

 “Metacognition” is another tool that can be helpful in the design stage, a way to build active awareness among students of how they are engaging with the course and how they build knowledge.
 The organization Improve with Metacognition has lots of resources at their site.